msgarbossa/auto_patch/README.md

     "exit": 0
 ```

-Test auto-patch process by running command in cron entry (can trigger reboot if reboot is required and enabled after patching)
+Test auto-patch process by running command in cron entry (can trigger reboot after patching if reboot is required and enabled)

 ```bash
 root@host:/root# /etc/auto-patch/auto-patch.sh